Jacques Patrick

-Jacques Patrick (born January 7, 1997) is an American football running back for the San Antonio Brahmas of the XFL.
-He played college football at Florida State.
+Jacques Patrick (born January 7, 1997) is an American football running back.
+He played college football for the Florida State Seminoles.

 College career

 After playing high school football at Timber Creek High School in Orlando, Florida, Patrick committed to Florida State over offers from Ohio State, Alabama, Texas A&M, and Arizona, among others.
 Patrick spent the 2015 and 2016 seasons as the backup to Dalvin Cook.
 In 2017, Patrick shared carries with freshman Cam Akers.
 In 2017, Patrick had 118 rushing attempts for 638 yards and 6 touchdowns, averaging 5.8 yards per rush with his season long being 68 yards.
 During a game against Louisville during the 2017 season, Patrick suffered an injury to his knee.
 He would return later in the season to play Clemson.
-On January 10, 2018, Patrick announced he would return for his senior season at FSU and not declare early for the 2018 NFL Draft.
+On January 10, 2018, Patrick announced he would return for his senior season at FSU and not declare early for the 2018 NFL draft.